 So, don’t get worried about your health.
 Even if you swallow it accidentally, it may not cause any problem.

 But, you should avoid it from happening.
-Seek your orthodontist if you face any problem or have any queries about the wax.
+Seek your orthodontist if you face any problems or have any queries about the wax.

 Technique 3 – Cutting the wire with a fingernail clipper